What Researchers Did

 What They Found

 Seven minutes after the laryngeal mask airway was removed, the patient developed severe breathing difficulties, wheezing, and low oxygen levels, with obstructive tonsillar hypertrophy identified.
-She was diagnosed with acute lung edema and treated with oxygen, bronchodilators, steroids, diuretics, and intubation with positive end-expiratory pressure.
+She was diagnosed with acute lung oedema and treated with oxygen, bronchodilators, steroids, diuretics, and intubation with positive end-expiratory pressure.
 Her symptoms improved, and she was successfully extubated 18 hours later without further complications.

 Canadian Relevance